FASM: Design

 FASM does not support as many high-level statements as MASM or TASM.
 It provides syntax features and macros, which make it possible to customize or create missing statements.
 Its memory-addressing syntax is similar to TASM's ideal mode and NASM.
 Brackets are used to denote memory operands as in both assemblers, but their size is placed outside the brackets, like in NASM.

 FASM is a multi-pass assembler.
 It makes extensive code-size optimization and allows unconstrained forward referencing.
 An unusual FASM construct is defining procedures only if they are used somewhere in the code, something that in most languages is done per-object by the linker.

 FASM is based on the "same source, same output" principle: the contents of the resulting file are not affected by the command line.
 Such an approach saves FASM sources from compiling problems often present in many assembly projects.
 On the other hand, it makes it harder to maintain a project that consists of multiple separately compiled source files or mixed-language projects.
 However, there exists a Win32 wrapper called FA, which mitigates this problem.
 FASM projects can be built from one source file directly into an executable file without a linking stage.

 IDE

-Fresh, an internet community supported project started by John Found, is an integrated development environment for FASM.
-Fresh currently supports Microsoft Windows and Linux.
+Fresh, a project started by John Found, is an integrated development environment for FASM under Windows and Linux.